MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

 ### Install dependencies

-Use the following steps to install the required dependencies to allow theconnection from the X server and enable graphical installation:
+Use the following steps to install the required dependencies to allow the connection from the X server and enable graphical installation:

 1. Use the following steps to get the private IP address of `adminVM`: